-We have audited the accompanying balance sheets of Texas Pacific Land Trust as of December 31, 2005 and 2004 and the related statements of income, net proceeds from all sources, and cash flows for the years then ended.
-We have also audited management's assessment, included in the accompanying Management's Report on Internal Control over Financial Reporting, that Texas Pacific Land Trust maintained effective internal control over financial reporting as of December 31, 2005, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying balance sheets of Texas Pacific Land Trust as of December 31, 2006 and 2005 and the related statements of income, net proceeds from all sources, and cash flows for each of the years in the three-year period ended December 31, 2006.
+We also have audited management's assessment, included in the accompanying Management's Report on Internal Control over Financial Reporting, that Texas Pacific Land Trust maintained effective internal control over financial reporting as of December 31, 2006, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 Texas Pacific Land Trust's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on these financial statements, an opinion on management's assessment, and an opinion on the effectiveness of Texas Pacific Land Trust's internal control over financial reporting based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
 Our audit of financial statements included examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-Our audit of internal control over financial reporting, evaluating management's assessment, testing and evaluating the design and operating effectiveness of internal control, and performing such other procedures as we considered necessary in the circumstances.
+Our audit of internal control over financial reporting included obtaining an understanding of internal control over financial reporting, evaluating management's assessment, testing and evaluating the design and operating effectiveness of internal control, and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audits provide a reasonable basis for our opinions.